Auckland Island, New Zealand: Best Things to Do – Top Picks

 Authentic Maori Experiences

 Engage with Maori communities through authentic experiences that bring their culture to life.
-Visit the Whakarewarewa Living Maori Village in Rotorua, where you can witness traditional practices and geothermal wonders4.
-The Waitangi Treaty Grounds also offer a hāngī feast and cultural performances, providing a memorable day of learning and connection5.
+Visit the Whakarewarewa Living Maori Village in Rotorua, where you can witness traditional practices and geothermal wonders.
+The Waitangi Treaty Grounds also offer a hāngī feast and cultural performances, providing a memorable day of learning and connection.

 Historical Context and Traditions